 Speedrunning video games is a space where a community has gathered and redefined the very nature of what it means to play these games.
-This community has set up rules, structures, and competitions to support these goals.
-They have elevated the game from simple leisure to serious leisure.
-These players illustrate a large and deep gaming literacy, as well as a commitment to productive failure and collaboration.
-These players have created a space where not only is competition a factor in the learning community, but it is also an aspect that brings people together.
-Additionally, competition in these spaces serves as a way to bind the community together, and not to alienate members of the community.
-Traditionally when one has tried to inject competition into the traditional schooling structure it has served to alienate and disenfranchise students.
-We argue that traditional schooling approaches can learn a lot from communities such as the speedrunning community where competition is a central binding factor that serves the learners and the participants, instead of alienating them.
+The communities of speedrunners have created rules, structures, and competitions to support a multitude of goals, elevating the game to "serious leisure."
+These players illustrate a large and deep gaming literacy, as well as a commitment to productive failure and collaboration, creating spaces where not only is competition a potential motivator to improve, but it is also something that brings people together.
+Speedrunners, we argue, have taken a single player game and made it into a communal experience rife with performance, with the subversion of original design goals, and deeply imbued with gaming and computational literacy.